sheenanick/pdx-branch-android/README.md

 * Adding timestamps to posts and comments
 * Sorting the newsfeed in reverse chronological order
 * Creating groups
-* Being able to view profiles of other members
 * Option to log in with GitHub

 ## Prerequisites